 Floyd Schmoe, who turned 95 a month after the dedication, lived another 10 years, and for much of that decade regularly visited the park he had created, watering and tending the grounds.
 In December 2003, several years after Schmoe's death, the statue of Sadako was vandalized.
 Smith was able to repair the damage and the statue was returned the following year.
 In 2008, Seattle Parks and Recreation renovated the Peace Park, installing new paths, a sidewalk, and a stairway, and making a connection to the Cheshiahud Lake Union Loop, a new trail linking parks and public access points all around the lake.

-When the statue of Sadako was repaired in 2004, some of those who raised funds for the repair had urged that it be moved to a more visible location at Green Lake, but the parks department decided that the statue should stay at the Peace Park, where (in 2010) it remains, usually draped in colorful strings of paper cranes.
+When the statue of Sadako was repaired in 2004, some of those who raised funds for the repair had urged that it be moved to a more visible location at Green Lake, but the parks department decided that the statue should stay at the Peace Park, where it remains, usually draped in colorful strings of paper cranes.